 Headline Achievements 2021

-– We supported staff to cope through a range of wellbeing initiatives.
+- We continue to support staff to cope through a range of wellbeing initiatives

 We work with individuals and families to achieve meaningful and sustainable impact and improve life chances.

 The communities we work in have suffered disproportionately as a result of inequalities and stigma.
 We are proud that we have managed to meet the needs of our local communities by increasing capacity, finding resources for practical support such as food, shelter and digital inclusion, whilst continuing to develop our offer with new services.
 We continue to deliver a blended offer of services to meet the needs of those most vulnerable.

 Our Alcohol and Complex Needs Services work within primary and secondary care services and provide open door access across the whole community.
 They offer crisis interventions, structured alcohol treatment, health and wellness interventions and information and awareness.

 Our Keighley Pathways Service is a partnership project offering open access specialist support to all the Keighley community at a time of crisis.
 Working with local partners, we offer support with domestic abuse, welfare advice, food poverty, health and wellbeing, mental health and substance misuse issues.
 Keighley Pathways Service has received 1127 visits, providing 1331 bespoke interventions.
 By offering the right support at the right time, we deflected people from the local health and social care services at a time when those services were under extreme pressure.
 99% of people asked reported an improvement in health and wellbeing as the result of the intervention and 91% say they know where to go in the future to deal with a crisis.

 MAST was a new initiative piloted on winter pressures money to support the pressure points in the health systems, helping to reduce frequent attendance and admissions at the Emergency Department in AGH and BRI.
 It has now been fully funded to continue its current delivery and expand the team moving into 2022.